nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The "Hardware And Peripherals" category provides information on external devices and equipment that can be used to support and enhance various technical systems, including location tracking devices.
+The "Hardware And Peripherals" category provides information on external devices and equipment that can be used to enhance or support various systems, including location tracking devices.
 This category currently includes resources on Location Tracking Devices, offering guidance on their setup, configuration, and usage.
 *Subcategories: Location Tracking Devices*
 *Items: 1*